Free Services for Senior Citizens

 Tax Services

-The IRS has two programs that offer free services for senior citizens.
+The IRS offers two programs that provide free services for senior citizens.
 The Tax Counseling for the Elderly program can help you file taxes through participating local organizations.
 If you want to file basic tax returns for free, use the Volunteer Income Tax Assistance Program.

-With basic tax preparation costing $220 on average, this is a great way to save money each year.
+With basic tax preparation costing $220 on average, this is an effective way for seniors to save money when filing their taxes each year.

 Other Services

-Other than the options listed above, there are several government programs that offer free government money for seniors over 60, nutritional support, food allowance, and other key services for seniors.
+Other than the options listed above, there are several government programs that offer free government money for seniors over 60, nutritional support, food allowances, and other key services for seniors.

-For homeowners, the Weatherization Assistance Program (WAP) is a good way to save on home repairs and energy assistance if they qualify.
-The program can make your home safer and more energy-efficient through free repairs and replacement of windows, doors, insulation, and weather stripping, depending on eligibility.
+For homeowners, the Weatherization Assistance Program (WAP) is a good way to save on home repairs and energy assistance.
+The program can make your home safer and more energy-efficient through free repairs and the replacement of windows, doors, insulation, and weather stripping, depending on your eligibility.

 Consider applying for the Low-Income Home Energy Assistance Program (LIHEAP).
-This federal program can provide beneficiaries with free energy-related home repairs and weatherization to reduce energy bills.
+This federal program provides beneficiaries with free energy-related home repairs and weatherization to reduce energy bills.

-While government programs are incredibly valuable for receiving free services, there are several non-profit organizations that provide everything from free cleaning services and in-home assistance to dental services.
+While government programs are a valuable resource for free services, several nonprofit organizations also provide everything from free cleaning services and in-home assistance to dental services.

 Free Cleaning Services

 For many older adults, especially those with mobility issues, keeping up with the cleaning and maintenance of their own homes is difficult.
-Professional cleaning services can be expensive, but you may be able to get free cleaning sessions through non-profit organizations.
+Professional cleaning services can be expensive, but you may qualify for free cleaning sessions through nonprofit organizations.

-Your local Area Agency on Aging is a good source of information on non-profits offering cleaning services to those who meet the eligibility requirements.
+Your local Area Agency on Aging is a good source of information about nonprofits offering cleaning services to those who meet the eligibility requirements.
 Local senior services, charities, and places of worship may also have their own programs.

 Another option is to explore charity cleaning programs that connect seniors in need with professional cleaners who volunteer their services through nonprofit organizations like the American House Cleaners Association.